italoguasti/italoguasti/README.md

 <p align="justify">Graduating in Computer Science from UFOP.
 <br>
-Front-end Developer and Mobile Developer.</p>
+QA focused on automated testing, with experience in Front-end developer and Mobile developer.</p>

 <h3 align="left">Connect with me</h3>
 <p align="left">